UWPCE-PythonCert/PythonCertDevel/source/modules/MetaProgramming.rst

 What's that self thing?
 That's the instance that is being initialized -- but it already exists -- it has to already have been created.

-Most of the time, that's all you need -- you want the instance crated in the usual default way, and then you can initialize it.
+Most of the time, that's all you need -- you want the instance created in the usual default way, and then you can initialize it.
 But if you need to do something before the object is initialized -- you can define a ``__new__`` method.

 .. code-block:: python